 From equations~\eqref{eq:k1} and~\eqref{eq:k2}, we obtain the $K_{\rm early, 0.5}$, the red line in Figure~\ref{fig:kmag}.
 The uncertainty is calculated by adding the uncertainties from $K_{0.5}$ and $K_{4}$ in quadrature.
 The results change by less than the uncertainty, if we use the KLF from $2$--$3\arcsec$ or $3$--$4\arcsec$ in lieu of $K_4$.
 In fact, the difference between $K_{0.5}$ and $K_{\rm early, 0.5}$ are smaller than the uncertainties for $K \lesssim 19$.

-\section{S-star Ages versus Metallicity}
+\section{S-star ages versus metallicity}

 Here we show that the S-star ages are degenerate with metallicity.
 Figure~\ref{fig:ageMetal} shows a comparison of MIST isochrones of $\log(g)$ versus $\log(T_{\rm eff})$ for two different metallicities.
-Qualitatively, the S-stars can either be younger and metal rich or older and metal poor.
-For each star, we estimate the age by identifying the closest main sequence isochrone point.\footnote{We minimize $(\log(L_{\rm obs}) - \log(L_{\rm iso}))^2 + (\log(T_{\rm eff, obs}) - \log(T_{\rm eff, iso}))^2 + (\log(g_{\rm obs}) - \log(g_{\rm iso}))^2$, where the subscripts ``${\rm obs}$'' and ``${\rm iso}$'' indicate observed (from \citealt{habibi+2017}) and isochrone values respectively.} We summarize these estimates in Table~\ref{tab:sages}, along with the fits from \citet{habibi+2017}.
+Qualitatively, the S stars can either be younger and metal-rich or older and metal-poor.
+For each star, we estimate the age by identifying the closest main-sequence isochrone point.\footnote{We minimize $(\log(L_{\rm obs}) - \log(L_{\rm iso}))^2 + (\log(T_{\rm eff, obs}) - \log(T_{\rm eff, iso}))^2 + (\log(g_{\rm obs}) - \log(g_{\rm iso}))^2$, where the subscripts ``${\rm obs}$'' and ``${\rm iso}$'' indicate observed (from \citealt{habibi+2017}) and isochrone values respectively.} We summarize these estimates in Table~\ref{tab:sages}, along with the fits from \citet{habibi+2017}.
 We emphasize that our ages are merely estimates to illustrate the trend with metallicity, rather than detailed fits.